drkiettran/cisc525_final_exam/readme.md

-# Final Exam CISC 525 Big Data Architecture - Spring 2020
+# Final Exam CISC 525 Big Data Architecture - Summer 2020

-This is your final exam for the Spring 2020.
+This is your final exam for the Summer 2020.

 ## Instructions